Signed in as:

 The purpose of a Common Mode Choke is to reduce, or eliminate, common mode current flowing on the shield of coax feedline.
 It does this by presenting a high impedance to the common mode current, which "encourages" that current to flow into the antenna instead of back along the coax shield.
 How well it does this is measured as the Common Mode Rejection Ratio (CMRR).

-For example, this choke has about 48 dB rejection on 40 meters.
-This means that only 0.003981% of the common mode current will be allowed through the choke onto the feedline shield.
+For example, this choke has about 54 dB CMRR on 40 meters.
+This means that only about 0.2% of the common mode current will be allowed through the choke onto the feedline shield.
 Which is outstanding.

-Common mode current flows on the coax shield because the shield is connected directly to one "leg" of the antenna.
+Without a Common Mode Choke, the majority of the common mode current that flows on the shield of the coax feedline is conducted onto it because the shield is connected directly to one "leg" of the antenna.
 Placing a Common Mode Choke at the feed point "breaks" that connection and stops the common mode current from flowing on the coax shield.
-The choke isolates the feedline from the antenna.
+The choke "isolates" the feedline from the antenna.

 Connecting the shield directly to one "leg" of the antenna also makes the shield part of the antenna.
-This affects the impedance, the efficiency, and the pattern of the antenna.
-A Common Mode Choke placed at the feed point preserves that antenna's "native" characteristics.
+This affects the gain, pattern, impedance, tuning, and efficiency of the antenna.
+A Common Mode Choke placed at the feed point preserves that antenna's "native" characteristics by isolating the coax shield from the antenna.

 In addition, some of your transmitted signal is picked up by the coax shield, inducing common mode current on the feedline between the feed point choke and the rig.
-This current will make its way to the rig and can also cause RFI.
-Placing another Common Mode Choke near the rig, perhaps just before the coax enters the radio shack, will block this common mode current and further reduce RFI and received noise.
+This current will make its way to the shack where it can cause additional RFI.
+Placing a second Common Mode Choke near the rig, perhaps just before the coax enters the radio shack, is preferred because it will block this common mode current and further reduce RFI and received noise.

-Common mode current on the coax shield is undesirable because it causes RFI - your signal interfering with other electronic devices.
+Common mode current on the coax shield is undesirable because it causes several problems:

-Common Mode Chokes stop RFI and reduce received noise - sometimes quite dramatically.
+Common Mode Chokes increase signal levels, preserve antenna radiation patterns, stop RFI and reduce received noise.

-Inherent Loss is that portion of the Insertion Loss that dissipates power and generates heat.
-We care a lot about Inherent Loss.
+Inherent Loss is the fraction of Insertion Loss that dissipates power and generates heat.
+We care about Inherent Loss because it contributes to heating of the core.

-For this broadband choke, Black Beauty "Broad" 160-10, the worst case Inherent Loss is only 0.06 dB at 30 MHz, which is 1.38%.
-Best case loss for the same choke is on 160 meters where the loss is less than 0.01 dB, or 0.23%.
-The Insertion Loss plot above only includes Inherent Loss and tells the whole story.
+For this broadband choke, Black Beauty "Broad" 160-10, worst case Inherent Loss is only about 0.09 dB at 30 MHz, or about 2%.
+Best case is on 160 meters where the loss is only 0.018 dB, or about 0.4%.
+The Inherent Loss plot above tells the whole story.
+Note that the Y axis of this chart is in milli-dB (one thousandth of a dB).

-The Inherent Loss of our chokes is very small.
-It is so small that it does not have any discernable effect on signal strength, either for receive or transmit.
+The Inherent Loss of our chokes is so small that it does not have any discernable effect on signal strength, either for receiving or transmitting.

 Click the button below and to the right to examine the The Power Limitation curves, or click here.

 The Inherent Loss of the choke is caused by the coax used to wind the choke.
-It also includes any loss in the connectors and the core, but these are negligible.
+It also includes any loss in the coax connectors but this is negligible.

 What makes Inherent Loss matter is that the coax in the choke is wrapped rather tightly around a ferrite core.
 This concentrates whatever heat is dissipated in that section of coax into a small space.
 The temperature of that coax section will rise more than would a comparable length of straight coax out in the open - simply because the straight piece is spread out and cooled more efficiently.